MicrosoftDocs/learn/learn-pr/azure/azure-spatial-anchors-tutorials/includes/2-getting-started-with-azure-spatial-anchors.md

 A point in space that you want the devices to track is called an anchor.
 For each anchor, the anchor manager creates GameObjects.The device typically performs additional work to update the position and orientation of the anchor throughout its lifetime.

-The "Anchor Prefab" field in the ARAnchorManager is not intended for content.
+The "Anchor Prefab" field in the ARAnchorManager isn't intended for content.
 ARFoundation will build a new GameObject to represent an anchor built in a means other than AddComponent, such as loading an ARWorldMap with anchors.
-The prefab field's purpose is to extend anchors' default behavior; it is not a suggested technique to deploy content in the world.
+The prefab field's purpose is to extend anchors' default behavior; it's not a suggested technique to deploy content in the world.

 ## Button Config helper script